About the Program

 Marianne Constable, Professor.
 Law and language, legal rhetoric and philosophy, social and political thought, Anglo-American legal history, Continental philosophy, law and society.

 Samera Esmeir, Associate Professor.
 Critical theory, Middle Eastern Studies, Legal and political thought, law and society, legal histories, colonialism and post-colonialism.

-Shannon Jackson, Professor.
+Shannon Jackson, Professor and Associate Vice Chancellor for Arts + Design.
 Rhetoric, performance studies, American studies, 20th century art movements and critical theory, local culture and intercultural citizenship in turn-of-the-century United States, history and theory of theatre and performance art.